deciduously/hunt-the-wumpus/post.md

 }
 ```

-This will require a few changes to our `update` function too:
+This will require a few changes to our `update` function too.
+We have a new message to handle, and we need to do some extra checking to make sure we're in a gamestate that makes sense:

 ```rust
 fn update(&mut self, msg: Self::Message) -> ShouldRender {